senicko/bitodo/README.md

 # Bitodo

-A ecruitment task to AGH KN BIT.
+A recruitment task for AGH KN BIT.

 > NOTE: This projects uses `pnpm`.